Constant Technologies Acknowledges the Importance of Cyber Security Awareness

 Another way to secure continuous situational awareness is with a cyber security fusion center with a team of operators with different skill sets such as physical security, cyber security, operations, data science, etc. The diversity of operators allows for cross-organizational intelligence as well as rapid threat response.

-If you are considering creating a cyber operations center, security operations center (SOC), network operations center (NOC), or fusion center to assist in the management of your cyber risk, contact Constant Technologies today for a free design consultation.
+If you are considering creating a cyber operations center, security operations center (SOC), network operations center (NOC), emergency operations center (EOC), social media command center, control rooms, or fusion center to assist in the management of your cyber risk, contact Constant Technologies today for a free design consultation.

 October 6, 2017